OmicsML/CellPLM/tutorials/README.md

 We plan to gradually release tutorials for different downstream tasks, including:

-- [x] Cell-type annotation
+- [x] Cell-type Annotation
 - [ ] Spatial Imputation
-- [ ] scRNA-seq denoising
+- [ ] Zero-shot Cell Embedding
-- [ ] Gene perturbation prediction
+- [ ] Gene Perturbation Prediction

-We also plan to build a more user-friendly interface for downstream tasks, therefore, the tutorials might be updated from time to time.
+~We also plan to build a more user-friendly interface for downstream tasks, therefore, the tutorials might be updated from time to time.~
+The cell-type annotation tutorial is updated on 12/05/2023.
+A unified `pipeline` module is now added for downstream analyses.

 ## Dataset Preparation